trimstray/test-your-sysadmin-skills/README.md

 - <b>What personal achievement are you most proud of?</b>
 - <b>Tell me about the biggest mistake you've made.</b>
 - <b>Tell me about your favorite UNIX-like system.</b>
+- <b>What software tools are you going to install the first day at a new job?</b>
 - <b>Tell me about how you manage your knowledge database (e.g. wikis).</b>
 - <b>What news sources do you check daily? (sysadmin, security-related or other)</b>